Templestowe

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Templestowe has a high national median income of $50,113 and an average income of $87,583.
-This contrasts with Greater Melbourne's median income of $54,892 and average income of $73,761.
-Based on Wage Price Index growth since financial year 2022, current estimates for Templestowe are approximately $56,207 (median) and $98,233 (average) as of September 2025.
-The 2021 Census ranks Templestowe's household income at the 76th percentile ($2,163 weekly) and personal income at the 45th percentile.
-Income analysis reveals that 28.2% of Templestowe residents earn between $1,500 - 2,999 weekly (4,951 individuals), consistent with broader regional trends showing 32.8% in the same category.
-A substantial proportion of high earners (35.6%) indicates strong economic capacity throughout Templestowe.
-Housing accounts for 14.0% of income, with residents ranking within the 78th percentile for disposable income.
-The area's SEIFA income ranking places it in the 9th decile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that Templestowe SA2 has high incomes nationally.
+The median income is $50,113 and the average is $87,583.
+This contrasts with Greater Melbourne's median of $54,892 and average of $73,761.
+Based on a 12.16% Wage Price Index growth since financial year 2022, current estimates would be approximately $56,207 (median) and $98,233 (average) as of September 2025.
+The 2021 Census shows Templestowe's household income ranks at the 75th percentile ($2,163 weekly), while personal income is at the 45th percentile.
+Income analysis reveals that 28.2% of residents earn between $1,500 and $2,999 (4,951 individuals).
+High earners make up 35.6% of the community, indicating strong economic capacity.
+Housing consumes 14.0% of income.
+Residents rank in the 78th percentile for disposable income.
+Templestowe's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income